Ordinary Girl (Hannah Montana song): Reception

-Stephanie Bruzzese of CommonSenseMedia stated that the song's "solid, snappy guitar hook is backed by catchy percussive clapping and a chorus of cute young voices -- a set-up that sounds more suited to Miley's maturing vocals."
+Stephanie Bruzzese of CommonSenseMedia stated that the song's "solid, snappy guitar hook is backed by catchy percussive clapping and a chorus of cute young voices — a set-up that sounds more suited to Miley's maturing vocals."
 The song debuted at ninety-eight on the US Hot Digital Songs chart for the week ending July 11, 2010, then peaked at #49 two weeks later.
 The song has also debuted at #91 on Billboards US Hot 100 on the week dated July 31, 2010.
 It spent two weeks at its peak, then fell off the chart.

 Music video

 Unlike other Hannah Montana music videos, "Ordinary Girl" is not a concert taping performance.
 Hannah in the video is also a model, and not Miley Cyrus, as Miley Cyrus refused to appear in the video.
 It premiered on July 2, 2010 and starts out in Montana's dressing room where she is getting ready for a concert.
 She uses her video camera to tape everything that goes on, leading up to her stepping onstage, where a screaming crowd is waiting.
 She waves, then hands the camera to a girl in the front row of the concert.
 The video then flashes to a school room where the girl has a party with her friends after receiving the camera, while shots from the Hannah Montana season 3 concert are playing on the chalk boards.
 The camera is then passed onto another girl who bumps into a boy who begins talking to her.
 R5 artists Riker and Ross Lynch are seen in the classroom.
+The music video additionally features a then unknown Cooper Koch.